-Frank Amanat leverages more than three decades of litigation experience in both the public and private sectors.
-He seeks justice for whistleblowers, defrauded investors, deceived consumers, terrorism and mass tort victims, governmental entities, and people harmed by corporate or governmental wrongdoing.
+Frank Amanat tirelessly leverages more than three decades of litigation experience in both the public and private sectors to seek justice for whistleblowers, defrauded investors, deceived consumers, terrorism and mass tort victims, governmental entities, and people harmed by corporate or governmental wrongdoing.

-Frank has led many civil cases for private plaintiffs and public sector clients in federal and state courts.
+Frank has litigated notable civil cases for private plaintiffs and public sector clients in federal and state courts across the country.
 His practice today focuses on representing relators in False Claims Act (FCA) qui tam matters; whistleblowers submitting confidential tips to the Securities Exchange Commission (SEC), the Commodity Futures Trading Commission (CFTC) and other agencies; and plaintiffs in other fraud-related litigation.
-He also represents defrauded investors in securities litigation, including class actions, derivative, and opt-out proceedings; consumers injured by deceptive trade practices; victims of terrorist attacks and other mass torts and human rights violations; governmental entities, and persons harmed by corporate and governmental misconduct.
-He provides Motley Rice clients with extensive investigatory, arbitration, trial, and appellate experience, coupled with a broad range of legal and policy knowledge.
+He also represents defrauded investors in securities litigation, including class actions, derivative, and opt-out proceedings; consumers injured by deceptive trade practices and anticompetitive conduct; victims of terrorist attacks and other mass torts and human rights violations; governmental entities; and persons harmed by corporate and governmental misconduct.
+A multifaceted litigator, he provides Motley Rice clients with extensive investigatory, arbitration, trial, and appellate experience, coupled with a broad range of legal and policy knowledge.

-Outside the courtroom, Frank spent two years directing the Government Civil Litigation Clinic at NYU School of Law as an Adjunct Associate Professor of Clinical Law.
-Frank served as Editor for the Harvard Law Review.
-After completing his legal studies, he clerked for Judge Frank E. Schwelb of the District of Columbia Court of Appeals.
+Outside the courtroom, Frank is a frequent speaker at professional conferences and a regular storyteller at events sponsored by The Moth.
+A trivia fanatic, he was a 2004 contestant and multigame winner on the game show Jeopardy!
+He spent two years directing the Government Civil Litigation Clinic at NYU School of Law as an Adjunct Associate Professor of Clinical Law.
+After completing his legal studies at Harvard Law School where he served as Editor for the Harvard Law Review, he clerked for Judge Frank E. Schwelb of the District of Columbia Court of Appeals.
 He is fluent in English, French and has a working knowledge of Farsi.

 *Prior results do not guarantee similar outcomes.